 As the nature of the firm changes, so too does the nature of the job.

-'9 to 5' makes sense in that world.
+'9 to 5' made sense in that world.
 It was hard to coordinate externally and communication capabilities were limited.
 To be an effective firm and minimize the cost of coordination, everyone had to be in the same place at the same time.
 The pendulum swung from independent workers to structured employer-employee relationships as a means to manage manufacturing activities.
 Implicit in these traditional jobs is hierarchy of employment and wide scopes of responsibilities.

 The pendulum is beginning to swing back the other way.
 With the proliferation of information technology (lower costs to connect, communicate, cooperate, coordinate), a new kind of work - one that values autonomy and output over time and input - is here.
 The narrowing scope of firm core competency coincides with a transition from individual jobs to tasks.
 Tasks are, by definition, more narrow in scope than the jobs they were encompassed by.